cdalton713/binance-trading-bot-new-coins/README.md

 10. Copy the token to  `NOTIFICATION_OPTIONS -> TELEGRAM -> AUTH -> ENDPOINT`
 11. Copy the chat id to `NOTIFICATION_OPTIONS -> TELEGRAM -> AUTH -> CHAT_ID`

-#### I found a bug/issue:
-Please include any applicable stack traces and logs.
-There are currently two log files: `errors.log` and `verbose_log.log`.
-Please also attach any relevant information from these files.

 ## TODO List:
 - Swap to multi-threading?
 - ~~Notification service (Discord/Telegram)~~